 - Form 3508 is for those who DID change those two payroll parameters.

 - Form 3508-S is new - one and a half pages - for businesses seeking PPP forgiveness for amounts less than $50,000, which covers most PPP loans.
+A Borrower that, together with its affiliates, received PPP loans totaling $2 million or greater cannot use this form.

 Keep in mind the old adage: patience is a virtue.
-Bankers want to help you with your loan, but remember that filling out documents correctly and delivering them through the proper channels is still your responsibility.
+Lenders want to help you with your loan, but remember that filling out documents correctly and delivering them through the proper channels is still your responsibility.

 Additional funding for small businesses during the pandemic

-A traditional low-cost SBA 7(a) loan can help you transition back into full operation by providing working capital or debt refinance.
+SBA 7(a) loan: A traditional low-cost SBA 7(a) loan can help you transition back into full operation by providing working capital or debt refinance.
 An SBA 7(a) loan has several advantages compared to other options including:

 - Low interest rates